 The Bandshell is set on a raised concrete foundation.
 The buttresses and stair construction are concrete.
 A series of four concrete, hollow lighting bollards are positioned in front of the stage.
-The structure is wood framed with acoustical wallboard and wood panel finishing on the interior.
+The structure is wood framed with plywood panels and wood siding on the interior.
 The roofing is rolled asphalt and galvanized metal flashing.
-The stage flooring is wood (covered with painted plywood sheathing) and is of a flexible construction so the floor can be raised or lowered.
+The stage flooring is wood (covered with painted plywood sheathing).